SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

-### Core concepts to know
+### Core concepts to know before you convert an autohosted add-in
 <a name="CoreConcepts"> </a>

 Before you convert an autohosted add-in to a provider-hosted add-in, you should have a basic understanding of SharePoint Add-ins and the differences among SharePoint-hosted, provider-hosted, and autohosted SharePoint Add-ins.
-The articles listed in Table 1 should give you that understanding.
+The articles listed in the following table should give you that understanding.

-**Table 1.
-Core concepts for converting an autohosted add-in to a provider-hosted add-in**

 |**Article title**|**Description**|
 |:-----|:-----|